satoshi999/AtomPubForPHP/README.md

 ## Usage
 *Donwload AtomPub/AtomPub.php.
-*Place the file you want.
+*Place the file where you want.
 *Import the file inside your PHP.
 ```
 require("AtomPub/AtomPub.php");